-Fire Safety and Emergency Evacuation Procedure
+Fire Safety

-The event leader will have a fire safety and emergency evacuation procedure in place, which will include the following:
+The event leader will have a fire safety procedure in place, which will include the following:

 - Everyone will be warned of the danger of fire.
 If the overnight event is in a building, then everyone must be made aware of the fire exits.
 A fire drill will be practised on the first day. - When using a building as a residential facility, ensure that the fire alarm is audible throughout the accommodation and that all signs and exits are clearly visible.
 The building will also need to comply with fire regulations. - In the case of an emergency, ensure measures are in place to alert children and young people with disabilities (e.g. a child who is hard of hearing).